Davina McCall (2000-10)

 From the moment it was announced that Channel 4 would not be re-commissioning Big Brother, there had been speculation that another broadcaster would pick it up, with Channel 5 emerging as a favourite.
 The station had been bought in July 2010 by media tycoon Richard Desmond, publisher of the Daily Star and OK! magazine; these titles had increased sales after covering Big Brother.
 On buying the channel, Desmond publicly stated that he was interested in securing Big Brother for Channel 5.
 However, as the final series of Big Brother ended on Channel 4, negotiations between Channel 5 and Endemol collapsed.

 Things went quiet for several months, though there were occasional flickers of life - Channel 5 showed a number of documentary series following 2010 winner Josie Gibson and her paramour John James Parton, and contestant Shabby Katchadourian.
-Endemol and Channel 5 resumed negotiations in 2011, and after much speculation, a two- year deal was announced on 5 April 2011 to broadcast a series each per year of Big Brother and its celebrity spin-off on the channel from August 2011.
-Buoyed by respectable ratings, further deals were subsequently struck between the two parties.
-On 27 March 2012 a deal was announced that saw an additional series of Celebrity Big Brother added to the schedule, to be broadcast after the conclusion of the 2012 non-celebrity series.
-A week later on 3 April 2012, another deal was announced which will keep the programme on Channel 5 until the end of 2014.
+Endemol and Channel 5 resumed negotiations in 2011, and after much speculation, a two-year deal was announced on 5 April 2011 to broadcast a series each per year of Big Brother and its celebrity spin-off on the channel from August 2011.
+Buoyed by respectable ratings, further deals were subsequently struck - a Celebrity series began in August 2012, after the conclusion of the non-celebrity series.

 'When Bruv Takes Over' - The promotional video created to publicise the launch of the programme on Channel 5.